microsoft/d365bcdv/samples/Virtual Tables/Power Pages/Preview/README.md

    ![Screenshot](../../../../images/power-pages-authenticated-preview.png)

 ## <a name="internal"></a>Enable authenticated access for internal users via Power Pages
-To create pages for authenticated access of internal users, follow the same steps as [Enable authenticated access for external users via Power Pages](#authenticated) section above and add **Administrators** role.
+To create pages for authenticated access of internal users, follow the same steps as [Enable anonymous access for external users via Power Pages](#anonymous)/[Enable authenticated access for external users via Power Pages](#authenticated) sections above and add **Administrators** role.
 This enables internal users to sign in to your portal with their Microsoft Entra user identity and *Business Central Virtual Table* plugin will personify them using *Dynamics 365 Business Central for Virtual Tables* app/S2S user to access data stored in Business Central online.